 Tissue Doppler imaging has been used to estimate 'strain rate' with the velocity gradient and to calculate strain as a temporal integral of that information.

-The speckle tracking algorithm (STE) is a more recent used technique in echocardiography, which can be applied to conventional 2D B-mode images of sufficient quality or to 3D echocardiographic images.
-Left ventricular deformation analysis occurs mainly from different image intensities, including cardiac contours and the in ultrasound speckled appearing image texture of the myocardium 2,4.
+Speckle tracking echocardiography (STE) is a more recent used technique, which can be applied to conventional 2D B-mode images of sufficient quality or to 3D echocardiographic images.
+Left ventricular deformation analysis occurs mainly from different image intensities, including cardiac contours and the on ultrasound speckled appearing image texture of the myocardium 2,4.
 Advantages of speckle tracking echocardiography (STE) include high spatial and temporal resolution.
 Disadvantages are that speckle motion is more measured at the endocardial border and less in the myocardium.
 The difference between 2D and 3D speckle tracking echocardiography (STE) is that in 2D only two directions can be measured at a time, which is circumferential and radial in a short-axis view and longitudinal and radial in left ventricular long-axis views, whereas in 3D speckle tracking echocardiography (STE), the strain of all three directions can be obtained at once 1.

 MR tagging has been used for quite some time with the main advantage that deformation is directly measured by myocardial tissue properties, but with the offset of low temporal resolution, extra acquisition time, time-consuming post-processing etc. 4.